What is a radiologist and what do they do?

-Yes, we can provide you a copy of your report.
+Yes, we can provide you a copy of your report or you may access it via the patient portal.
 The report is also delivered to the ordering provider and any other provider you have requested within 24-48 hours after your exam.
 Please note if we are waiting for your prior imaging, this could delay the results.

 - If you have questions concerning the results or information contained in the report, please contact your PCP or the ordering provider of the exam, as they will discuss results and next steps with you.

 A report from our radiologist detailing the findings and recommendations is delivered to your doctor, and available to you via the patient portal, in most cases, within 24-48 hours.
 Your doctor will review the report with you in accordance to their office protocol.
 Cardiology reports are delivered within 3-5 business days. *Please note if we are waiting for your prior images, this could delay the results.

 Having access to your prior images is very important.
 The radiologist uses them for comparison.
 Prior exams can help identify any changes that have occurred since your last exam and may help eliminate the need for additional imaging.

 Since most X-ray exams can be performed quickly, it is a walk-in service only, we do not schedule appointments.
 It is a walk-in service at all of our locations.

 How should I prepare for my exam?

 How you prepare depends on what type of exam you have.
 If your exam requires preparation, the scheduler will review these instructions with you prior to your exam.
 You may also visit our Exam Prep and Resources page.

 The cost of your exam will depend on what kind of imaging your doctor has ordered and your insurance coverage.
 Use our Price Request form for a customized quote.